5 Best Fiber Internet Providers 2020

 Recap: The 5 best fiber internet providers 2020

 If you’re looking for reliably fast download and upload speeds, you should see if Verizon Fios Home Internet, AT&T Fiber, Frontier FiOS, CenturyLink, or Windstream offer service in your area.

 - Verizon Fios Home Internet: Editor’s pick.
 With no contracts, competitive prices, and high scores for customer satisfaction and internet speed, Verizon Fios Home Internet is an excellent choice if you need fiber internet and live in its service area.

 - AT&T Fiber: Best budget gig plan.
 If you’re able to find a price cheaper than what AT&T Fiber offers for its gigabit internet plan, we’ll be impressed.
 AT&T Fiber customers also ranked it reasonably well for internet speed and reliability.1,2

 - Frontier FiOS: Best for unlimited data.
 If you need a boatload of data to go with your fast fiber internet speeds, Frontier FiOS is worth checking out.
-We think its 500 and 1,000 Mbps plans are fairly priced, and Frontier was ranked as the fourth fastest provider in the Western US.1
+We think its 500 and 1,000 Mbps plans are fairly priced, and Frontier was ranked as the 12th fastest provider in the US.1

 - CenturyLink Fiber Internet plan: Best for no contracts.
 Don’t know how long you can commit to a fiber internet plan?
 CenturyLink’s Fiber Internet package won’t rope you into a contract, and it comes at one of the lowest monthly prices we’ve seen.
 CenturyLink customers were mostly happy with the ISPs internet speed and reliability too.1,2